PascalPiche/Scopotic-framework/README.md

 # Scopotic framework

 Discover a multi-purpose framework for building automation system with mixed hardware and software interface.
 Build your own solution for your need with the manager behavior you need.
 You just need to combine the manager type you need or make them.
 Interact with them via a simple extensible Api.
 Find plugin or make one to interact with your hardware or software.
 Build virtual object combining data and behavior from heterogene plugins for making a usefull virtual layer for making decision and automatisation rules.

 ## Targeted features :
+- cross platform
 - Modular system,
 - Extensible via plugin,
 - CQRS based system,